yuby/angular-material-boilerplate/README.md

 # AngularJS - Material - Boilerplate

-This project is a seed for AngularJS applications based on Materal Design.
+This project is a seed for AngularJS applications with Materal Design.

 ## Infomation
 This boilerplate is based on angluar/material-start [https://github.com/angular/material-start] and ng-boilerplate [https://github.com/ngbp/ngbp].